takipi-field/docker-samples/README.md

 # docker-samples
 Sample setup with a container running an OverOps remote collector and a container running an application monitored by an OverOps agent that reports to the remote collector container
+Tim Veil has mored varied samples (SaaS, Hybrid, On-prem).
+This is for my own benefit.

 ## attach.sh
 Script that lets you jump into a shell session on any running container.